-The West Virginia Preferred Drug List (PDL) is a list of medications recommended to the BMS by the West Virginia Medicaid Pharmaceutical and Therapeutics (P&T) Committee and approved by the U.S. Secretary of the Department of Health and Human Resources.
+The West Virginia Preferred Drug List (PDL) is a list of medications recommended to BMS by the West Virginia Medicaid Pharmaceutical and Therapeutics (P&T) Committee and approved by the Secretary of the Department of Health and Human Resources (DHHR).
 The P&T Committee is composed of actively practicing physicians, pharmacists, a nurse practitioner, and a physician's assistant.
-The P&T Committee meetings are held a minimum of three times per year and are open to the public.
+Meetings of the P&T Committee are held a minimum of three times per year and are open to the public.